yelinaung/hugo-blog/content/posts/google-cloud-build.md

 hideComments = false
 +++

-At work, we've been facing lots of issues with [Travis CI](https://www.travis-ci.com/).
+At work, we've been facing lots of issues with [Travis CI](https://www.travis-ci.com).
-The biggest issue is the inability to run concurrent builds more than 5 builds at a time.
-If some of the builds take a longer time, the rest of the other builds have to queue and slow down our velocity to ship.
+The biggest issue is we cannot run more than 5 builds at a time.
+If some of the builds take a longer time, the rest have to queue.
+It slows down our velocity to ship things quickly.
 The other issues we faced are
-- slow initial boot times (Travis uses GCP VMs to run the builds),
+- slow initial boot times (Travis uses GCP VMs to run the builds)
-- unable to provision bigger machines for faster builds,
+- unable to provision bigger machines for faster builds
 - bugs: some builds missing and randomly failing builds, etc.

 So, I looked around at what would be the easiest for us to gradually migrate onto.
 After comparing a few CI solutions (GitHub Actions, Jenkins, Gitlab CI/CD, ArgoCD, etc), I've settled on [Google Cloud Build](https://cloud.google.com/build) due to ease of use, faster and we are already using GCP for our infrastructure.
 Hence, it seems like a good solution for us.